vcon-dev/signalwire_adapter/README.md

 - Sends vCons to a configured webhook
 - Handles graceful shutdown on termination signals
 - Provides detailed logging
+- Supports debug mode for local testing and diagnostics

 ## Prerequisites